byllyfish/zof/README.rst

 PYLIBOFP: OpenFlow App Framework
 ================================

-Pylibofp is a Python framework for creating asyncio-based OpenFlow applications that control the network.
+Pylibofp is a Python framework for creating asyncio-based applications that control the network using the OpenFlow protocol.
 Pylibofp uses a separate *oftr* process to terminate OpenFlow connections and translate OpenFlow messages to JSON.

 .. figure:: doc/image/ofp_app_architecture.png